Guard of honour: Ukraine

 The Kyiv Honour Guard Battalion, which is part of Hetman Bohdan Khmelnytsky Independent Presidential Guard Brigade, is the official ceremonial guard of honour unit of the Armed Forces of Ukraine.
 It was formed from the guard of honour units in the Ukrainian SSR's Kiev Military District.
 Besides the HQ company, the battalion maintains three companies, a Military Band, and a Symbols Protection Company.

 The NGU National Special Honour Guard Battalion of the National Guard of Ukraine is actively in use for many ceremonial activities, and was also in service prior to the disbandment of the Internal Troops of Ukraine in 2014.

 United Kingdom

 A guard of honour is formed to present formal ceremonial compliments to royal or presidential dignitaries by a guard not exceeding 100 personnel (including three officers, one with a colour) with other particular distinguished individuals saluted by a guard not exceeding 50 personnel.
 A half guard is a colloquial term describing a guard of honour of not more than 50 personnel (including two officers, one with a colour).
 A guard of honour could have a single service contingent (e.g. army) or it could be a tri-service (inter-service) affair.
-The guard commander, after saluting the dignitary (usually head of state), marches up to him or her and escorts him or her to inspect the guard (soldiers in formation).
+The guard commander, after saluting the dignitary (usually head of state), marches to and escorts the dignitary to inspect the guard (soldiers in formation).
 During the salute, the national anthems of both the dignitary's country and the host country are usually played by a ceremonial band.